Judge Mark C. Scarsi -- United States District Court, Central District of California

 Lead Counsel

-Lead trial counsel shall attend any scheduling, pretrial, or settlement conference unless engaged in trial.
-No special appearances.
-A party whose lead counsel cannot appear may request leave to appear by non-lead counsel, an order advancing the hearing, or an order continuing the hearing no longer than one week — request must be made by Wednesday before the subject hearing, supported by declaration showing good cause.
+§2.
+Presence of Lead Counsel.
+Lead trial counsel shall attend any scheduling, pretrial, or settlement conference set by the Court unless engaged in trial.
+The Court does not permit special appearances; only counsel of record may appear at any proceeding.
+The Court expects counsel to appear in person at any hearing.
+A party whose lead counsel cannot appear at a hearing for good cause may request leave to appear by non-lead counsel, an order advancing the hearing, or an order continuing the hearing no longer than one week. [scarsi-mark | lead_counsel_requirement]

 Under Seal Filings